chinamike65/hugo-tuolesi/content/book3/book3en.md

 In addition, the "Samadhi King Sutra" says:

-"What kind of karma does one set up, and it should be like this."
+"Whatever kind of karma one sets up, and it should be like this."

 The Three Jewels are the most profound blessing fields in the world.
 Therefore, no matter how you respect the Three Jewels, you will feel the respect of all beings to you. , to gain the respect of others.